 In 2017, Ally concluded a visiting professorship at Tecnológico de Monterrey in Querétaro, México, where she spearheaded a program in sequential art studies.
 Later that year, she was selected as a Creator-in-Residence at the crowdfunding platform Kickstarter, during which she published Little Red Bird’s comic anthology Blocked: Stories from the World of Online Dating.
 In 2018, she was selected as a Denver Independent Comics & Art Expo Fellow and asked to be a featured contributor to the Oxford Handbook of Comic Book Studies.

-Her current projects include a graphic novel adaptation of Fault Lines in the Constitution (First Second, September 2020) and Votes for Women, a comic anthology celebrating the centennial of the 19th Amendment (Little Red Bird Press).
+Her recent projects include a graphic novel adaptation of Fault Lines in the Constitution (First Second Books) and Votes for Women, a comic anthology celebrating the centennial of the 19th Amendment (Little Red Bird Press).
 She is currently finishing work on another graphic novel for First Second that examines democracy as a form of government.

 She lives in Belmar, New Jersey, and when she's not creating editorial cartoons, she enjoys drawing cats.